Fully Subsidised Scheme

 Enabling local artists to tell the unique stories of Ōtautahi Christchurch through visual art

-Qualifying projects will have the costs to access the Photosynthesis studio and equipment fully subsidised.
+Qualifying projects will have the costs to access the Photosynthesis studio and darkroom spaces and equipment fully subsidised.

 This lowers financial barriers to the diverse depiction and participation of the people of Ōtautahi who have not been well-represented in artistic works.